 If you’re using an earlier version of Excel and want to preserve the special symbols in your CSV, this method will be beneficial for you.

-It should be noted that Excel’s older versions do not support the UTF-8 encoding which adds an extra step to the conversion process.
+As a note, if you’re Excel’s older versions do not support the UTF-8 encoding which adds an extra step to the conversion process.

 Step 01: Select & Save the Worksheet